 Welding can be an extremely dangerous profession with multiple hazards and high-risk factors involved.
-Welders work for extended periods of time in close proximity to a high heat source.
+Welders work for extended periods of time in close proximity to a high-heat source.
 The smallest error can have disastrous consequences.
-Appropriate welder training, on-the-job experience, taking proper precautionary measures, and wearing the right personal protective gear are crucial to minimising the many risks of injury to welders inherent in the job.
+Appropriate welder training, on-the-job experience, taking proper precautionary measures, and wearing the right personal protective gear is crucial to minimising the many risks of injury to welders inherent in the job.

 These are some of the most common welding hazards associated with the welding profession with a few basic but critical safety precautions.

 Welding burn hazards top this list, which is not surprising given the nature of the job.
 While on the job, welders are exposed to intense heat that can often go up to thousands of degrees.
 Depending on the material being worked on, arc welding may be performed with an arc temperature of about 5500 degrees Celsius.
 These high temperatures combined with the proximity to molten metal leave welders susceptible to severe burns.